sulattphone/AnimalKingdom/README.md

 # AnimalKingdom
-A practice of object-oriented programming with Java's classes, objects and inheritance
+A practice of object-oriented programming with Java's classes, objects, interfaces and inheritance